Congratulations! We are officially over the hump!

 Meaning we need to decide how the threat score compares against the vulnerability, complexity, and risk score.
 As well as the vulnerability against complexity and risk.
 And finally governance with respect to risk.
 Six more pairwise comparisons in all.
 After that, we can perform a weighted sum of our four cost-value maps and come up with the finalized risk assessment.

 The output of this entire process is a rank of our critical digital assets in ranked order of weighted relative protection value to our organization.
-We will use this rank in our next process to actually determine what security mechanisms we will put in place to protect these assets.
+We will use this rank in our next process, implementing data security throughout the enterprise, to actually determine what security mechanisms we will put in place to protect these assets.

 If your organization had members who have experience with pairwise comparison or cost-value mappings techniques, great!
 Invite them to participate in this process’s activities.
 If not, go forward with caution: it may be wise to hire a consultant with specific experience in this discipline to help your prioritization process activities go smoothly.